Una National Park: Waters

 The Una's waterfalls and white water rapids highlight the park.
+The most famous waterfalls are those at Martin Brod.

+The Una forms a number of calcareous sinter banks and cascades near Martin Brod, including around the Milančetov buk waterfall.

-The most famous waterfalls are those at Martin Brod, where the popular "International Una Regatta" kayaking competition begins, and Štrbački Buk further downstream.
+A popular "International Una Regatta" kayaking competition begins at Martin Brod, and the waterfall of Štrbački Buk is found further downstream.

 Throughout the park, visitors can enjoy prime conditions for rafting, fishing, cycling, hiking, and camping.
 Jumping from the city bridges in Bihać and Bosanska Krupa is also popular.
 Largest waterfall on the Una river is Štrbački Buk, and is one of the main feature in the Park.

-Biology
+Flora and fauna

 Una National Park is also noted for its biodiversity, with 30 fish species, 130 bird species, and other animals, including lynx, fox, wolf, bear and chamois.

 History

 Area of the park has rich cultural-historic heritage and numerous archaeological sites, many dating from the prehistoric period.

 Significant historical and cultural heritage of the area within and outside the park zone are the Roman fort Milančeva Kula, Rmanj Monastery, medieval fortress Ostrovica above Kulen Vakuf, as well as outside the park zone Sokolačka Kula fortress in Sokolac village near Bihać and Ostrožac Castle between Bihać and Bosanska Krupa.